 3. Nut Oils – Especially Extra Virgin Coconut Oil and Avocado Oil

 Nut oils are in – cashew, walnut, almond, hazelnut oils!
 The studies are out also that Extra Virgin Coconut Oil is one of the best oils you could use for health benefits, and to keep you fit.
 Coconut oil is also ideal for skin care and has anti aging benefits.
 Another great health benefit to coconut oil is that it’s been known to stimulate your metabolism.
 It’s also been known to increase immunity, and help decrease heart disease and high blood pressure.
 I made the switch a few years ago, and even put it in my hair!

 Furthermore, everywhere you look are still avocados – um, hello avocado toast!
 Enough said.
-So of course, avocado oil (packed with Vitamin E) would be a great choice for 2022.
+So of course, avocado oil (packed with Vitamin E) would be a great choice for fall.
 Here are some evidence-based health benefits of avocado oil: